 You may see an error in the render message window similar to "3Delight message #145 (Severity 1): S2073: 'SceneMin' is not a parameter of shader 'brickyard/{ba652b84..."
-I believe it to be a minor DS/Shader Mixer internal token error which I have no control over.
+I believe it to be a DS internal error which I have no control over.
 This should not cause any problems.

-Do not use the Volume Camera with Shader Mixer created mesh lights in DS4.5 or earlier.
-A bug could cause DAZ Studio to crash when Shader Mixer created mesh lights are used with the Volume Camera.
+Do not use the volume camera with Shader Mixer created mesh lights.
+An unresolved bug can cause DAZ Studio to crash when Shader Mixer created mesh lights are used with the volume camera.
+The camera does work with Uber Area lights.